top of page

 Did you know?

-Monolophosaurus is one of the very few small Theropods seen in the Franchise to lack lips, consequently exposing their teeth.
+Monolophosaurus is one of the few small Theropods seen in the franchise that lack lips and have exposed teeth.

 Habitat & Geographical Ranging: